Home

 On Saturday he hired a horse and buggy from liveryman Henry and drove to [Normalville], intending to return on Sunday.
 On Wednesday, Younkin had not returned, and the liveryman, becoming alarmed, sent Constable Campbell to hunt him.
 He was brought here yesterday.
 The buggy he had hired was smashed to pieces and the horse worn out.
 Younkin said he had intended returning the rig when it had been repaired.
 The school teacher borrowed a watch from the man with whom he had boarded at Gibson, and sold it to a Springfield township farmer for $8.
 He had also taken his landlord's wife's ring, and presented it to his sweetheart in [Normalville].
 Younkin denied the charge of theft, saying he meant to return all the articles.

-Some 10 years later, in 1906, Harvey was giving private musical lessons, but once again let his passions get the better of his judgment.
+In 1906, Harvey was giving private musical lessons, but once again let his emotions get the better of his judgment.
 In March of that year, he was boarding in Smithfield, Fayette County, at the home of B.F.
-Breakiron, where he was teaching piano the Breakirons' 15-year-old daughter Alice.
+Breakiron, where he was teaching piano to the Breakirons' 15-year-old daughter Alice.
 The Connellsville Weekly Courier said that he "seemed to be infatuated with Miss Breakiron to the extent that he undertook to dominate her actions and social relations with her young lady and gentlemen friends here until his actions had becoming annoying to the young lady."

 Continuing the story, said the Weekly Courier: